jabez007/terraform-practice/README.md

 ### Searching for Forked Repos

-Github doesn't index forks, so the query in data.github_repositories.my_topics will never find any of repos created by forking
+Github does not index forks, so the query in data.github_repositories.my_topics will never find any repos created as a fork

 ## Prerequisites